 The communication port driver in RSLinx can occasionally prevent other applications from using the PC's COM port.
-If you are not able to connect to the module's configuration/debug port using HyperTerminal or a similar terminal emulator, follow these steps to disable the RSLinx Driver.
+If you are not able to connect to the module's configuration/debug port using ProSoft Configuration Builder (PCB), HyperTerminal or another terminal emulator, follow these steps to disable the RSLinx Driver.

-1 Open RSLinx and go to Communications>RSWho

-2 Make sure that you are not actively browsing using the driver that you wish to stop.
+- 1 Open RSLinx and go to Communications>RSWho - 2 Make sure that you are not actively browsing using the driver that you wish to stop.
 The following shows an actively browsed network: